LairdCP/BLE_Gateway_Firmware/docs/cloud_fota.md

 ## Introduction

 Cloud FOTA updates to the Pinnacle 100/MG100/BL5340 require, at a minimum, a webserver that can serve up a static webpage containing the \*.bin upgrade file (NOTE: Devices request this file using partial content HTTPS requests to the static webpage).
-The relevant code to include this functionality in your own project is located in the _<project_folder>/pinnacle_100_firmware/app/http_fota_ folder when you clone the [Pinnacle 100 Firmware Manifest](https://github.com/LairdCP/Pinnacle-100-Firmware-Manifest).
+The relevant code to include this functionality in your own project is located in the _<project_folder>/pinnacle_100_firmware/app/http_fota_ folder when you clone the [Pinnacle 100 Firmware Manifest](https://github.com/LairdCP/Pinnacle-100-Firmware-Manifest) or in the _<project_folder>/ble_gateway_firmware/app/http_fota_ folder when you clone the [BL5340 Manifest](https://github.com/LairdCP/BL5340_Firmware_Manifest).

 The following discusses how to perform the upgrade two ways, using an Amazon Web Services (AWS) S3 Bucket and using an NGINX webserver running on an AWS EC2 instance.

-**NOTE: If you are currently running the OOB Demo Firmware and connected to Laird Connectivity's Bluegrass Demo site, and the desire is to upgrade the OOB Demo Firmware to a newer version, use the instructions [here](https://github.com/LairdCP/Pinnacle-100-Firmware/blob/main/docs/readme_ltem_aws.md#fota-updates-via-the-cloud)**
+**NOTE: If you are currently running the OOB Demo Firmware and connected to Laird Connectivity's Bluegrass Demo site, and the desire is to upgrade the OOB Demo Firmware to a newer version, use the instructions [here](https://github.com/LairdCP/Pinnacle-100-Firmware/blob/main/docs/readme_aws.md#fota-updates-via-the-cloud)**

 **WARNING: The Nordic Download Client used to facilitate the HTTPS FOTA Upgrade limits the size of the Download Host DNS and Download File names, the default sizes are as follows:**